Con O'Callaghan aware that All-Ireland success can dry up very quickly

 “There was a bit of dispute around some lad’s times!”

-While O’Callaghan and many of the Dublin players will enjoy the break, you get the sense that they will be as hungry as ever when preparations eventually start for the seven-in-a-row.
+While O’Callaghan, and many of the Dublin players will enjoy the break, you get the sense they will be as hungry as ever when preparations eventually start for the seven-in-a-row.

 Read More About: Con O'Callaghan, Dessie Farrell, dublin gaa, PwC GAA/GPA Player of the Month